ERGO-Code/HiGHS/docs/src/callbacks.md

 ### MIP logging callback

 The MIP logging callback is called once every time MIP logging takes place, and its callback type is a cast of `kCallbackMipLogging` in the C++ enum `HighsCallbackType`, and `kHighsCallbackMipLogging` in C.

 ### MIP interrupt callback

-The MIP interrupt is called once every interior point iteration, and its callback type is a cast of `kCallbackMipInterrupt` in the C++ enum `HighsCallbackType`, and the  `kHighsCallbackMipInterrupt` constant in C. The simplex iteration count is passed as the `simplex_iteration_count` member of the `HighsCallbackDataOut` struct.
+The MIP interrupt callback is called when the MIP solver checks whether computation limits (such as time, node, leaves, improving solutions, and target objective) have been reached, and its callback type is a cast of `kCallbackMipInterrupt` in the C++ enum `HighsCallbackType`, and the `kHighsCallbackMipInterrupt` constant in
+C. The simplex iteration count is passed as the `simplex_iteration_count` member of the `HighsCallbackDataOut` struct.

 ### MIP callback data